jalvarezga/jalvarezga.github.io/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 # Prediction analysis

 ![]({{ site.baseurl }}/images/boston/BayesianKriging.png)
 *We used a bayesian kriging approach to make predictions.
-We randomly chose two districts maked in orange and kept them to make predictions as new observattions unobserved during training.
+We randomly chose two districts maked in orange and kept them to make predictions unobserved during training.
 We used the rest of the neighborhoods to train the model.*

 ![]({{ site.baseurl }}/images/boston/compareHeatMaps.png)